JeffVandrewJr/btcqbo/README.md

 <h2>Installation</h2>

-Below are installation instructions for deployment on a LunaNode VPS that was set up via the one-click install recommended by the BTCPay team.
+Below are installation instructions for deployment on a BTCPay Server instance which was set up via the one-click install referenced by the BTCPay team in their docs (LunaNode).
 More technical users can adapt these instructions for other setups.

 <h3>Part 1: Obtain Intuit Keys</h3>